jeetgajjar/resume/README.md

 # Resume
-I got sick of fixing the formatting on my resume every time I needed to edit a section.
+This Resume has been cloned from [Quark W.](https://github.com/quarkw/resume/).

-You can see the result [here](http://quarkw.github.io/resume/).
+You can see the result [here](http://kakorrhaphio.github.io/resume/).

 This resume is based on this [wonderful advice from LifeClever](http://www.lifeclever.com/give-your-resume-a-face-lift/).